kitevnn/dotfiles/eww/doc/README.typ

 #contentblock("EMERGENCY FEEDBACK about lauroro's workspaces.py")

+#contentblock("Since Lauroro's workspace.py always produces an inexplicable 100% CPU footprint on my machine, I personally don't think performance should be wasted by displaying multi-workspaces, so it's disabled on the 41139b.")

 There is a small chance that this py3 script will occupy the CPU for a few hours for unknown reasons (if you don't shut down or restart), but the original author #link("https://github.com/lauroro/hyprland-dotfiles/blob/master/.config/eww/scripts/workspaces.py")[#text(fill: rgb("2e8b57"), [THE ORIGINAL AUTHOR lauroro 's workspaces.py])] didn't mention why this happened, but I don't seem to have this situation since the restart.
+But lately, I've been feeling more and more that something is wrong, so I've disabled it in the latest version for performance reasons.

 ```py
 #!/usr/bin/python3